V2.2: Building a web app

 end

-Migrate both the development and test databases:
+Migrate the development and test databases:

 $ bundle exec hanami db migrate